tomasfarias/airflow-dbt-python/README.md

 Although [`dbt`](https://docs.getdbt.com/) is meant to be installed and used as a CLI, we may not have control of the environment where Airflow is running, disallowing us the option of using *dbt* as a CLI.

-This is exactly what happens when using [Amazon's Managed Workflows for Apache Airflow](https://aws.amazon.com/managed-workflows-for-apache-airflow/) or MWAA: although a list of Python requirements can be passed, the CLI cannot be found in the worker's PATH.
+This is exactly what happens when using [Amazon's Managed Workflows for Apache Airflow](https://aws.amazon.com/managed-workflows-for-apache-airflow/) (aka MWAA): although a list of Python requirements can be passed, the CLI cannot be found in the worker's PATH.

 There is a workaround which involves using Airflow's `BashOperator` and running Python from the command line: